 My yoga practice deepened over the years and I started to take an interest in philosophy and noticed I was far less stressed, more patient and grounded than before.
 Anna Ashby, Senior Faculty Teacher at triyoga, is my teacher, I have practiced with Anna since 2007 and am proud to have completed my 350 hour Yoga Teacher Training diploma under Anna & Tony Watson’s guidance, which is accredited by both the British Wheel of Yoga and Yoga Alliance.
-My practice has moved from more dynamic to quieter styles in recent years and am most connected to Restorative yoga of which I completed 33 hours of Restorative Practices with Anna in 2018.
+My practice has moved from more dynamic to quieter styles in recent years and am most connected to Restorative yoga of which I completed both 33 hours of Level 1 & 22 hours of Level 2 Restorative Practices with Anna.
 I also hold 50 hour Ying & Yang Practice completed with MoreYoga.

 I have attended intensives and workshops with Anna, Dianne Bondy, Faith Hunter, Donna Farhi, Simon Low and experienced a wonderful tour of South Indian temples in 2018 with Leila Sadeghee where I had the pleasure of meeting and spending time with Jonelle Lewis and Gabriella Espinosa.